n132/Dec-Safe-Linking/README.md

 In practicing, there are mainly at least three ways to fully recover the encoded pointer.

-> knowing the address and the stored pointer are on the same page knowing the offset between the address and the stored pointer knowing the address's and the pointer's offset to the heap base
+> knowing the address and the stored pointer are on the same page
+> knowing the offset between the address and the stored pointer
+> knowing the address's and the pointer's offset to the heap base
+> (This summary comes from Kyle-Kyle)

 # TL;DR